fxkjd/my-ansible/README.md

     $ ansible-playbook --ask-pass -i inventories/my_projects/hosts.ini playbooks/first_setup.yml

 This should be the only time that you have to use a password for a server.

+## Other playbooks

+Logwatch - Is going to install and config logwatch

+    $ ansible-playbook -i inventories/my_projects/hosts.ini playbooks/logwatch.yml